zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/_index.md

 ## Introduction {#introduction}

-With the Mendix GenAI capabilities you can create engaging, intelligent experiences with a variety of AI models and your own data.
+With the Mendix GenAI capabilities, you can create engaging, intelligent experiences with a variety of AI models and your own data.

 {{% alert color="info" %}}
-These pages cover modules which integrate with third-party generative AI tools.
-For running pre-trained Machine Learning (ML) models using the Mendix Runtime, please see [Machine Learning Kit](/refguide/machine-learning-kit/).
+These pages cover modules that integrate with third-party generative AI tools.
+For running pre-trained Machine Learning (ML) models using the Mendix Runtime, please see the [Machine Learning Kit](/refguide/machine-learning-kit/).
 {{% /alert %}}

 ### Typical Use Cases

 Mendix supports a variety of generative AI tasks by integrating with tools such as Amazon Bedrock or Azure OpenAI.
 Typical use cases include the following:

-* Create conversational UIs for AI powered chatbots and integrate those UIs into your Mendix applications.
+* Create conversational UIs for AI-powered chatbots and integrate those UIs into your Mendix applications.
-* Connect any model through our GenAI connectors, or by integrating your own connector into our GenAI commons interface.
+* Connect any model through our GenAI connectors, or by integrating your connector into our GenAI commons interface.
-* Connect your own data to ground GenAI systems with data from inside your application and the rest of your IT landscape.
+* Connect your data to ground GenAI systems with data from inside your application and the rest of your IT landscape.

 ### Getting Started

 To start using the GenAI capabilities of Mendix, complete the following tasks:

-1. Familiarize yourself with [concepts](/appstore/modules/genai/get-started/) such as prompt engineering, Retrieval Augmented Generation (RAG) and function calling (ReAct).
+1. Familiarize yourself with [concepts](/appstore/modules/genai/get-started/) such as prompt engineering, Retrieval Augmented Generation (RAG), and function calling (ReAct).
 2. Select the right architecture to support your use case.
 For a full list of possibilities, see [Architecture and Components](#architecture).
 3. Obtain the required credentials for your selected architecture.